 Yeah, well, General Milley said the other day, I want to understand this white rage.

-Well, white rage sure wouldn't like Black Lives Matter in Antifa who were engaged in burning, pillaging, throwing rocks and stuff at police officers, et cetera.
+Well, white rage sure wasn't like Black Lives Matter and Antifa who were engaged in burning, pillaging, throwing rocks and stuff at police officers, et cetera.

-Uh our senior military leadership needs to shape up and keep their focus on the real objective, because you know the Russian and Chinese military leaders got to be laughing their rear ends off.
+Our senior military leadership needs to shape up and keep their focus on the real objective because you know the Russian and Chinese military leaders got to be laughing their rear ends off.

 Yeah.